Sign Language: Towards Sign Understanding for Robot Autonomy: Experimental Evaluation

 \subsection{Sign Understanding from a Human Perspective}

-The task of sign understanding is efficiently preformed by humans every day, and therefore we can evaluate the human performance for the task, addressing \textbf{Q1}.
-Comparing different human annotations evaluates and confirms the correctness of our ground truth annotations, especially for complex and ambiguous signs.
-Unlike most learning approaches, human annotators can explain what factors contribute to the difficulty of sign detection and parsing, and these task-specific challenges are not biased by our choice of a baseline.
+The task of sign understanding is efficiently performed by humans every day, and therefore we can safely use human performance as a safe heuristic to investigate \textbf{Q1}.
+Since unlike most learning approaches, human annotators can explain what factors contribute to the difficulty of sign detection and recognition -- we asked them to enumerate their reasons for the same.
+This analysis helped us illuminate the challenges inherent in the task.

-We conduct a study with ten participants, where each participant was shown 7 signs out of a pool of 21 signs.
-The first five signs were used to evaluate the difficulty of the sign understanding and detect the factors that determine the difficulty level.
-The participants were asked to annotate the last two signs, to verify the correctness of the ground truth annotations.

-Participants were asked to rank how easy it was to detect signs.
-The factors associated with hard to detect signs are the sign placement and its size.
-The factors associated with signs that were challenging to parse are ambiguous place-arrow associations, content overload and nonstandard stylizing for symbols and/or arrows.
-A few samples from the evaluation pool and their user-ranked difficulty score are presented in \figref{fig:diffranking}.

-To have a better understanding about \textbf{Q1} \textemdash we evaluated our baseline on parsing a subset of signs that were rated at a difficulty $\ge$4 by human annotators. \textit{We observed a severe degradation in parsing accuracy ($\sim 15\%$) as compared to the performance of our baseline on the remaining test dataset ($\sim $~40\%)}.
-This suggests that the signs which were deemed difficult for humans were also difficult for the current VLMs.
-We discuss the reasons while discussing \textbf{Q5} in \secref{sec:discussion}.
+We conducted a study with ten participants.
+We tasked participants to rate the difficulty of detecting/recognizing signs and qualitatively describe factors affecting their ability to do so, based on fifteen signs sampled from the sign detection split.
+To verify correctness of ground-truth annotations for sign recognition, we also tasked participants to manually annotate six signs drawn the sign recognition split, deemed to be challenging (scored at difficulty $\geq 4$).

+\figref{fig:diffranking} shows signs from the survey, with average difficulty score given by participants.
+We find that sign detection is most affected by \textbf{(a)} sign placement and \textbf{(b)} sign size.
+For sign recognition, participants highlight \textbf{(a)} ambiguous place-arrow associations, \textbf{(b)} content overload and \textbf{(c)} nonstandard stylizations of symbols/arrows as key challenges in parsing.
+To understand if signs perceived as difficult by participants are also challenging for our baseline, we evaluate our baseline on the set of signs annotated by participants.
+We see lower recognition success rate ($\sim15\%$) compared to the recognition performance in \secref{sec:exp_recog} ($\sim40\%)$, indicating that VLMs indeed struggle with such signs.